AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 Pagination reduces client and server load, limits response size to avoid server bottlenecks, or is useful for displaying data in tables or lists one page at a time.

-**How pagination in ALM APIs work**
+**How pagination in Adobe Learning Manager APIs work**

-ALM APIs support pagination through parameters like:
+Adobe Learning Manager APIs support pagination through parameters like:

 * page[limit]: Number of records per page.
 * page[offset]: Number of records to skip.